ampproject/amp.dev/pages/content/amp-dev/documentation/courses/beginning-course/our-first-amp-page.md

 Our team has determined that using AMP will make it easier to build the site features we want, so it’s our job to turn this HTML page into a valid AMP page.

 First, we need to indicate to the world that we’re trying to build an AMP site.
-To do this, we’ll add some decoration to our html tag.
-If the html tag contains a ⚡ symbol or the word amp, tools like the AMP Validator and the AMP cache will treat our site as an AMP site.
+To do this, we’ll add some decoration to our `<html>` tag.
+If the `<html>` tag contains a ⚡ symbol or the word `amp`, tools like the AMP Validator and the AMP cache will treat our site as an AMP site.

-In your Glitch project, add the ⚡ symbol to the html tag, like this:
+In your Glitch project, add the ⚡ symbol to the `<html>` tag, like this:

 [sourcecode:html]
 {% raw %}<html ⚡ lang="en">{% endraw %}[/sourcecode]

-This symbol is essential It indicates that we’re making an AMP site.
+This symbol is essential.
+It indicates that we’re making an AMP site.
 Next, we’ll discuss how tools such as the AMP Validator can help us determine the changes we need to make the site valid.

 ## Validation and the AMP Cache